DolicaAkelloEgwel/creative-ai/generative-ai-and-plagiarism.md

 - Midjourney and DALL-E do not do enough to warn users about the potential of this happening
 - LLMs can often have the same issues, NYT even went as far as filing a lawsuit against OpenAI
 - generative AI can sometimes reproduce its training data, but with minor changes
-- it is hard to understand how inputs lead to outputs due to the "black box" nature of generative AI and even their makers don't fully understand what's going on beneath the hood ([[erik-davis]] said something along the lines of emergence just being the tech way of saying "WTF?")
+- it is hard to understand how inputs lead to outputs due to the "black box" nature of generative AI and even their makers don't fully understand what's going on beneath the hood [[emergence]]
 - Midjourney and DALL-E were likely trained on copyrighted materials
 - Midjourney actually banned someone's account multiple times for investigating this
 - Disney, Marvel, Nintendo, etc may decide to follow in the footsteps of NYT